sarves/thamizhilip/index.md

 - Morphological analysis
 - Dependency parsing

-All these have been developing on top of various tools and resource, including Stanza and foma.
+All these have been developing on top of various tools and resources, including Stanza and foma.
 I have used both rule-based and machine learning based approaches to create the models that are used in this tool.

 ## How to use this library
 1. Install **thamizhilip**: `pip/pip3 install thamizhilip`.
 This will install all required dependencies as well, including stanza that is used to do the POS tagging.
 After installing thamizhilip, you can start using it. **You need python 3.6 or higher** to install thamizhilip.
-2. Import thamizhilip: `from thamizhilip import tamil` in your python enviornment / python IDLE.
+2. Import thamizhilip: `from thamizhilip import tamil` in your python environment / python IDLE.
 3. Download required models: `tamil.downloadModels()`.
 This will download and store all the models and resources required for processing.
 You are done, now.
 You can use this to do POS, Morphological, and Dependency Parsing.

 ## POS tagging
 There are several POS tagsets available for Tamil.
 Thamizhilip can tag using either [University POS (UPOS)](https://universaldependencies.org/u/pos/) tagset or Amrita POS tagset.
-The following example show a **complete** example for POS tagging.
+The following example shows a **complete** example for POS tagging.

 ```markdown
 from thamizhilip import tamil